totaljs/opentemplates/README.md

 # OpenTemplates

-__OpenTemplates__ is a lightweight app for creating HTML templates which can be used by 3rd party apps.
+__OpenTemplates__ is a lightweight app for creating HTML templates that can be printed as PDF/DOCX/JPG files.

 - [Documentation](https://docs.totaljs.com/opentemplates/)
 - MIT license